Chart Color Schemes

 Jackass Flat is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Jackass Flat, as per the latest Census evaluation, 99.4% of dwellings were houses while 0.6% comprised semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
+In Jackass Flat, as per the latest Census evaluation, 99.4% of dwellings were houses, with the remaining 0.6% comprising semi-detached homes, apartments, and other dwelling types.
+This is in contrast to Non-Metro Vic., where 90.6% of dwellings were houses and 9.4% were other types.
 Home ownership in Jackass Flat stood at 16.4%, with mortgaged dwellings at 49.0% and rented ones at 34.6%.
-The median monthly mortgage repayment was $1,515, surpassing Non-Metro Vic.'s average of $1,408.
-The median weekly rent figure in Jackass Flat was recorded as $340, compared to Non-Metro Vic.'s $295.
-Nationally, Jackass Flat's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,515, higher than Non-Metro Vic.'s average of $1,408.
+The median weekly rent in Jackass Flat was $340, compared to Non-Metro Vic.'s $295.
+Nationally, Jackass Flat's mortgage repayments were lower at $1,515 versus the Australian average of $1,863, and rents were also lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing